Nosso Lar 2: Os Mensageiros

-Nosso Lar 2: Os Mensageiros, commonly known as Nosso Lar 2, is an upcoming Brazilian drama film, written and directed by Wagner de Assis, set to be released in 2023.
+Nosso Lar 2: Os Mensageiros, commonly known as Nosso Lar 2, is a 2024 Brazilian drama film, written and directed by Wagner de Assis, was released on January 25, 2024.
 The screenplay was based on the novel The Messengers (1944), psychographed by the spiritist medium Chico Xavier, under the influence of the spirit of André Luiz.

 The sequel to the 2010 movie Astral City: A Spiritual Journey, Nosso Lar 2: Os Mensageiros tells the story of a group of workers from Nosso Lar, better known as "The Messengers", who comes to Earth on a rescue mission to assist people who are about to fail in their lives, forgetting the planning they made, and heading their destinies towards great suffering.

-The film stars actor Renato Prieto in the role of the main character, André Luiz, and features Edson Celulari, Mouhamed Harfouch, Vanessa Gerbelli, Fernanda Rodrigues, Fábio Lago, Felipe de Carolis, and guest appearance by Othon Bastos.
+The film stars actor Renato Prieto in the role of the main character, André Luiz, and features Edson Celulari, Mouhamed Harfouch, Vanessa Gerbelli, Fernanda Rodrigues, Fábio Lago, Felipe de Carolis, and a guest appearance by Othon Bastos.